SRCH2/srch2-ngn/documentation/docs/index.md

         // Do any necessary updates...
     }
 ```

-simply checks whether there are any existing records.
+We simply check whether there are any existing records.
 The very first time
-this callback method is called there will be zero records in the index, therefore
+this callback method is called there will be zero records in the index, then
 the records from *getAFewRecordsToInsert()* are inserted.

 ##Sending Queries